Thatguyfergy/FamilyFeud/README.md

 # Family Feud using Node.js Express & Socket.io

-This is an experiment to create a server with a live socket in order to set up a **game host instance** and an **audiance display instance** for a web app.
+This is an experiment to create a server with a live socket in order to set up a **game host instance** and an **audience display instance** for a web app.
 Once the host is selected, they will have control over the audiance board and points.

 ## Install and start